About Amendment C222

 Before making a submission and for further information read our Privacy Collection Notice for notifications given under the Planning and Environment Act 1987.

-At close of exhibition
+At end of Exhibition

 At close of exhibition a report goes to Council.
 Council considers the amendment and all submissions received.
 If concerns cannot be resolved, Council refers the submissions to an independent Planning Panel for consideration.